invoiceocean/API/README.md

 <a name="examples"/>
 ##Examples of calling

-Downloading a list of invoices from current month
+Downloading a list of invoices from current month: <a name="1"/>

 ```shell
 curl https://yourdomain.invoiceocean.com/invoices.json?period=this_month&api_token=API_TOKEN